Tontonjo/joix/README.md

 Be carfull on the hardware you use

 ## What's in the box?
-This Will start the following apps in docker containers with preconfigured storages and default ports ran with "joix" user
+This Will start the following:
+Apps in docker containers with preconfigured storages and default ports ran with "joix" user:
 - Jellyfin       http://joix:8096  /media
 - Sonarr         http://joix:8989  /tv /downloads
 - Radarr         http://joix:7878  /movies /downloads